Doctave/doctave/docs/features/markdown.md

 ###### H6
 ```

-Note that headings smaller than H3 will not show up on the left-side navigation.
-Also, the first H1
+Note that headings smaller than H3 will not show up on the right-side navigation.
+Also, the first
-on the page will be emphasized, like "Markdown syntax" title on this page.
+heading on the page will be emphasized, like the "Markdown syntax" title on this page.

 ## Emphasis